tpvasconcelos/mdsea/README.md

 ### Extra requirements

-In order to install the complete set of requirements and be able to make the most use of mdsea run
+In order to install the complete set of requirements and be able to make the most use of mdsea, run

 ```sh
 pip3 install -r requirements.txt